MarkCButler/drug-OD-deaths/README.md

   development.
 As with the container generated for front-end development, commands executed within this container use source code located on the host machine as input.
-- For deployment to production, the command
+- For local deployment of a production build, the command
   ```bash
   docker compose up app
   ````
-  builds the target `production-build` in the Dockerfile and starts the app behind the `gunicorn` server.
+  builds the target `production-build` in the Dockerfile and starts the app behind the `gunicorn` application server.
 Front- and back-end production builds are performed in earlier stages of the Dockerfile, and the resulting artifacts are copied into the `production-build` stage, giving a minimal production image.